Somnium13/SS13/README.md

 *Note: Due to the discovery algorithem, more global functions will be found as more code is decompiled!*

-Project started early October.
+Project started early October (~8th?).
 It took about a month to start generating coherant code.

 - Nov 1: 102 / 234 global functions decompiled.
 - Nov 2: 242 / 366